 University of Health Sciences and Pharmacy in St. Louis strives to maintain an outstanding, competitive benefits package that assists in recruiting and retaining the best faculty and staff.
-In 2019, the University was named in the Chronicle of Higher Education's "Great College's to Work For" survey for the eighth time in nine years in the Benefits and Compensation category.
+The University has a track record of being named in the Chronicle of Higher Education's "Great College's to Work For" in the Benefits and Compensation category.

-Full-time staff and faculty are eligible to participate in the University’s Benefits Plan, which includes a rich health and prescription plan, dental plan, vision and University paid life and disability coverage.
+Full-time (at least .80 FTE) staff and faculty are eligible to participate in the University’s benefits plan, which includes multiple health plan options, dental plan, vision and University-paid life and disability coverage.
+A summary of benefits can be found here.

-- 90 percent co-insurance with a large national network of providers
+- Our PPO offers: $250 deductible, $20 office visit co-pays, 10% co-insurance with a large national network of providers.

 Retirement consists of a 403(b) Retirement Plan with a generous two to one University match.
 The plan includes both ROTH and traditional pre-tax deferral options.